cody-dot-js/codyaprice.com-legacy/content/blog/0007-yall-wanna-see-something-wild/index.md

 The UI thread is a precious resource and we should be using it as little as possible for maximum performance.

 ***Again, use*** `forceUpdate()` ***sparingly and with intention.***

+And if you're thinking about reaching for something like the custom `useForceUpdate()` hook above, then you're probably [holding it wrong](https://www.engadget.com/2010/06/24/apple-responds-over-iphone-4-reception-issues-youre-holding-th/).

 Thanks for coming to my TED talk.
 After all, [all the cool kids are doing it](https://twitter.com/dan_abramov/status/1120987501072650240).